Theatre Royal Sydney: Current theatre

 Designed by Harry Seidler in a plain modernist style, along with the rest of the complex, the current Theatre Royal opened in 1976, with entry from King Street, between Pitt Street and Castlereagh Street.

-Theatre Royal Sydney (TRS) has hosted a mix of entertainment, with notable productions such as The King and I, The Rocky Horror Picture Show, War Horse, Cats (1985-1987), Les Misérables (1987-1988), and Phantom of the Opera (1993-1996).
+Theatre Royal Sydney (TRS) has hosted a mix of performances including notable productions such as The King and I, The Rocky Horror Picture Show, War Horse, Cats (1985—1987), Les Misérables (1987—1988), Phantom of the Opera (1993—1996) and Cloudstreet by Belvoir St Theatre in June and July, 2001.

-The theatre closed in March 2016 amid development of the MLC Centre and calls for a new larger lyric theatre to be built.
+The theatre closed in March 2016 amid refurbishment of the MLC Centre and calls for a new larger lyric theatre to be built.

 In March 2019, the NSW Government announced it had taken on a 55-year lease of the theatre from the MLC Centre developers, with the intention to reopen the venue with a private operator.
 The theatre was acquired by Trafalgar Entertainment, the company of British theatre impresarios Sir Howard Panter and Dame Rosemary Squire, and reopened in 2021.

 In November 2021, Theatre Royal Sydney opened with its first production, Jagged Little Pill the Musical.